Setting The Scene

 So whilst I didn’t take enough time out, phase 2 wake up heralded another round of “everything changed”.

 I took stock.
-I noticed many things…how reactive and busy I had become, the superwoman persona I had adopted, the over-active ‘never-enough’ inner critic, the relentless doing.
+I noticed many things…how reactive and busy I had become, the superwoman persona I had adopted, the over-active, secretly angry, ‘never-enough’ inner critic, the relentless doing.
 In response to my new awareness I allowed myself to be more vulnerable with others and kinder towards myself, focussing on slowing down, creating more of a rhythm in my life and reconnecting with the meditation practise I’d let slip.
 I started to ‘be’ more.
 I listened deeply to my body.
 I paid more attention to my breathing and the way I moved.
 I paid more attention full stop!
 I began to consider what truly mattered to me and how I wanted to lead my life.
 Without my inner critic in charge I could recognise and claim my amazing talents.
 Without ego.
 With pure appreciation.
 In particular I acknowledged my visionary abilities and the reality that I was and am often ahead of the curve in my foresight.

 Are there any amazing talents you have that you aren’t seeing and appreciating?

 I also learned ways to express that went beyond the thinking mind, in the process discovering I loved painting, dancing and poetry.
 Beauty and magic re-entered my world.
 I reconnected with my interest in working with energy and trained with some pioneering thought-leaders and practitioners in the world of energy transformation.
 I allowed my long held search for my God to be a priority, explored going to a church for a couple of years, before leaving and embodying what deep down I knew all along.
 The kingdom of God/Goddess is within me.
 It is my own Soul.